-This course is a prerequisite for the winter session off-campus study course IND-307.2 of the same name.
-An interdisciplinary study of the art, history, and literature of eighteenth-, nineteenth-, and twentieth-century London as reflected in the literature, memoirs, and art of the day.IND-307.1 may be applied to the following majors and minors: the art major, the art history minor, the English minor or major, the history major or minor, and the British studies minor.
+This course is a prerequisite for the Winter session off-campus study course IND-307.2 of the same title.
+An interdisciplinary study of the art, history, and literature of eighteenth-, nineteenth-, and twentieth-century London as reflected in the literature, memoirs, and art of the day.IND-307.1 may be applied to the following majors and minors: the Art major, the Art History minor, the Literature in English major or minor, the History major or minor, and the British Studies minor.

-IND-307.2 London: Art, History, & Literature
+IND-307.2 London: Art, History, and Literature

 An interdisciplinary study of the art, history, and literature of eighteenth-, nineteenth-, and twentieth-century London as reflected in the literature, memoirs, and art of the day.
-Approximately three weeks of winter term will be spent in London.
-IND-307.2 may be applied to the following majors and minors: the art major, the art history minor, the English major or minor, the history major or minor, and the British studies minor.
+Approximately three weeks of Winter term will be spent in London.
+IND-307.2 may be applied to the following majors and minors: the Art major, the Art History minor, the Literature in English major or minor, the History major or minor, and the British Studies minor.
 Students who wish to apply more than three credits from IND-307.1 and IND-307.2 towards their majors (or minors with the exception of British Studies) must speak to course instructors by the end of the first week of IND 307.1 for further information.
+Prerequisite: Instructor permission.

-IND-320.1 Scotland & the Lake District: The Humanities of Place
+IND-320.1 Scotland and the Lake District: The Humanities of Place 2 credits

-This spring term course is a prerequisite for the summer off-campus study course IND-320.2 of the same name.
+This Spring course is a prerequisite for the May off-campus study course IND-320.2 of the same title.
 It consists of classroom coursework intended to provide students with an introductory understanding of the history, geography, culture, literature, music, and art of northern England and Scotland.
 The Scotland and Lake District trip is an interdisciplinary study of place and culture through the lenses of music, literature, and art.
-The 3-week program in May will emphasize cultural, national, and geographical comparisons among three distinct regions of northern Britain: the Lake District of northwest England, the Lowlands of southern Scotland, and the Highlands and islands of northern Scotland.
-Generally, students may apply no more than three credits from IND-320.1 and IND-320.2 towards the following majors and minors: music minor, art major, art history minor, Literature in English minor, Literature in English major, or the British Studies minor.
-In the case of Literature in English, these three credits constitute the equivalent work load and credit as an ENG 200-level literature course.

-IND-320.2 Scotland & the Lake District: The Humanities of Place
+IND-320.2 Scotland and the Lake District: The Humanities of Place 4 credits

 The Scotland and Lake District trip is an interdisciplinary study of place and culture through the lenses of music, literature, and art.
-The 3-week program in May will emphasize cultural, national, and geographical comparisons among three distinct regions of northern Britain: the Lake District of northwest England, the Lowlands of southern Scotland, and the Highlands and islands of northern Scotland.
-Generally, students may apply no more than three credits from IND-320.1 and IND-320.2 towards these majors or minors: music minor, art major, art history minor, Literature in English minor, Literature in English major, or the British Studies minor.
-In the case of Literature in English, these three credits constitute the equivalent work load and credit as an ENG 200-level literature course.

-Prerequisites: IND-320.1 and instructor permission required
+The three-week program in May will emphasize cultural, national, and geographical comparisons among three distinct regions of northern Britain: the Lake District of northwest England, the Lowlands of southern Scotland, and the Highlands and islands of northern Scotland.
+Generally, students may apply no more than three credits from IND-320.1 and IND-320.2 towards these majors or minors: Music minor, Art major, Art History minor, Literature in English minor, Literature in English major, or the British Studies minor.
+In the case of Literature in English, these three credits constitute the equivalent work load and credit as an ENG 200-level Introduction to Literary Studies course.
+Prerequisites: IND-320.1 and Instructor permission.